Joseph15269/Joseph15269/README.md

-- 👋 Hi, I’m @Joseph
+- 👋 Hi, I’m Joseph
-- 👀 I’m interested in ...
+- 👀 I’m interested in Web3
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning TS
-- 💞️ I’m looking to collaborate on ...

 <!---
 Joseph15269/Joseph15269 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.